Why Career Development?

 - Career development allows individuals to discover who they are, what they like to do and what they do best.

-- Many young people are frustrated in school because they do not see the link between their coursework and goals for the future.
+- Many students are frustrated in school because they do not see the link between their coursework and goals for the future.
 We want student to understand how coursework and activities can enhance their strengths and move them toward their desired future.

 - Students often have limited exposure to the full range of possible jobs that are available.
 Without exploration, students may simply resort to selecting careers they see in their immediate surroundings or on television and in the media rather than selecting options that align with their own interest, skills or work values.